 Imperial and US Customary Mass Units

-The imperial and the US Customary system share the same mass units and only difference is with the hundredweight (112 pounds in imperial system and 100 pounds in US Customary system) and the ton (2240 pounds in the imperial system and 2000 pounds in the US Customary system).
+The imperial and the US Customary system share the same mass units and the only difference is with the hundredweight (112 pounds in imperial system and 100 pounds in US Customary system) and the ton (2240 pounds in the imperial system and 2000 pounds in the US Customary system).

-Here is the list of the Imperial and the US Customary mass units:
+Here is the list from pounds to other common metric and imperial mass units: